Your browser doesn't support javascript.

 RESUMO

 OBJECTIVE: Rheumatoid arthritis (RA) has been associated with an elevated dementia risk.
-The study aimed to examine how different diagnostic dementia definitions perform in those with RA compared to individuals without RA.
-METHODS: This study population included 2050 individuals (1025 with RA) from a retrospective population-based cohort in southern Minnesota and compared the performance of three code-based dementia diagnostic algorithms with medical record review diagnosis of dementia.
-For the overall comparison, no time frames were used, and each patient's complete medical history was used.
-Sensitivity analyses were performed using 1, 2, and 5-year windows around the date that dementia was identified in the medical record (reference standard).
+This study aimed to examine how different diagnostic dementia definitions perform in patients with RA compared to individuals without RA.
+METHODS: The study population included 2050 individuals (1025 with RA) from a retrospective, population-based cohort in southern Minnesota and compared the performance of 3 code-based dementia diagnostic algorithms with medical record review diagnosis of dementia.
+For the overall comparison, each patient's complete medical history was used, with no time frames.
+Sensitivity analyses were performed using 1-, 2-, and 5-year windows around the date that dementia was identified in the medical record (reference standard).
 RESULTS: Algorithms performed very similarly in persons with and without RA.
-The algorithms generally had high specificity, negative predictive values, and accuracy, regardless of the time window studied (>88%).
-Sensitivity and positive predictive values varied depending on the algorithm and the time window studied.
-Sensitivity values ranged from 56.5% to 95.9%, and positive predictive values ranged from 55.2% to 83.1%.
+The algorithms generally had high specificity, negative predictive values, and accuracy, regardless of the time window studied (> 88%).
+Sensitivity and positive predictive values varied depending on the algorithm and the time window.
+Sensitivity values ranged 56.5-95.9%, and positive predictive values ranged 55.2-83.1%.
 Performance measures declined with more restrictive time windows.
-CONCLUSION: Routinely collected electronic health record (EHR) data was used to define code-based dementia diagnosis algorithms with good performance (vs. diagnosis by medical record review).
-These results can inform future studies that use retrospective databases (especially in the same or similar EHR infrastructure) to identify dementia in individuals with RA.
+CONCLUSION: Routinely collected electronic health record (EHR) data were used to define code-based dementia diagnostic algorithms with good performance (vs diagnosis by medical record review).
+These results can inform future studies that use retrospective databases, especially in the same or a similar EHR infrastructure, to identify dementia in individuals with RA.

 RESUMO